aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === The impact of Prolog

-Logical Programming has seen periods of greater popularity, especially during the years of the Japanese Fifth Generation Computer Systems (FGCS) initiative, from the early 1980s to the early 1990s. /* history of AI */ This paradigm hasn't become more widespread in part because of performance related issues; Unification is relatively slow: there are still no known fast solutions in pure Logic Programming to elementary problems such as sorting a list of numbers, short of explicitly writing the code for a sorting algorithm, which necessarily means abandoning pure Logic Programming. // programming languages book
+Logical Programming has seen periods of greater popularity, especially during the years of the Japanese Fifth Generation Computer Systems (FGCS) initiative, from the early 1980s to the early 1990s @smith2006history.
+This paradigm hasn't become more widespread in part because of performance related issues; Unification is relatively slow: there are still no known fast solutions in pure Logic Programming to elementary problems such as sorting a list of numbers, short of explicitly writing the code for a sorting algorithm, which means abandoning pure Logic Programming @sebesta2012concepts.

 Logical Programming is nonetheless a very interesting paradigm to study, and it certainly has its merits in the field of Expert Systems, and in certain kinds of Natural Language Processing and symbolic AI tasks.